ciskoh/ciskoh/README.md

 ## you are in the repository of dr Matteo Jucker Riva

 I am a Geography PhD & data scientist with a global and multidisciplinary background.
 I strive to make the world more sustainable and computer models more useful.
-You can fin me on [linkedin](https://www.linkedin.com/in/matteojriva/) and [researchgate
+You can find me on [linkedin](https://www.linkedin.com/in/matteojriva/) and [researchgate
 ](https://www.researchgate.net/profile/Matteo_Jucker_Riva).
 Sometimes I write blogposts on [medium](https://matteo-jriva.medium.com/)

 ### Here are my technical skills: